msankhala/docdb-import-export/README.md

     keep this command running in a separate terminal window.

-1. Create `.env` file in the directory from where you will be running the import/export command.
+1. Create `.env` file with the following variables and set the values.

     ```env
     DOCDB_HOST="YOUR_DOCUMENT_DB_HOSTNAME"